DEMOLITIONDON96/Demolition-Engine/README.md

 hi, welcome to yet, another modified version of Psych Engine, where we add lots of shit that the engine devs will not add, probably lmao.

+###### i decided to release this earlier than the mod itself, just to give you all a little sneaky peeky/teaser of what the mod will have in store

 ## Rules for Discussions:

 - Don’t hate on others, be respectful of others.